 The Audit Committee is responsible for the adequacy of the internal audit function, its resources and its standing, and ensures that processes are in place for recommendations raised in internal audit reports to be dealt with in a timely manner and outstanding exceptions or recommendations are closely monitored.
 Group Audit reports functionally to the Audit Committee and administratively to the CEO, and has unfettered access to the Audit Committee, Board and senior management, as well as the right to seek information and explanations.
-Currently, Group Audit has a team of 165 staff.
+Currently, the number of internal audit staff is 112 in the division (and 183 in the Group).
 The division is organised into departments that are aligned with the structure of the Bank.
 The Audit Committee approves the appointment and removal of the Head of Group Audit.